imjoshellis/ben-awad-fs-tutorial/README.md

 # Ben Awad Full Stack Tutorial
 Followed a tutorial to learn some new tech.
-See URL for the link to the YouTube video

 His repo is here: https://github.com/benawad/lireddit